2020-2023

 6.2.2 Step II:

-If the grievance is not resolved at Step I, the Association may refer the grievance to the superintendent or the superintendent’s official designee within fifteen (15) days after receipt of the Step I answer.
-The superintendent shall arrange with the Association representative for a meeting to take place within fifteen (15) days of the superintendent’s receipt of the appeal.
-Within ten (10) days of the meeting, the Association shall be provided with the superintendent’s written response, including the reasons for the decision.
+If the grievance is not resolved at Step I, the Association may refer the grievance to the Superintendent or designee within fifteen (15) days after receipt of the Step I answer.
+The Superintendent shall arrange with the Association representative for a meeting to take place within fifteen (15) days of the Superintendent’s receipt of the appeal.
+Within ten (10) days of the meeting, the Association shall be provided with the Superintendent’s written response, including the reasons for the decision.

 6.2.3 Step III: